 The Risk Management Committee of the Board (RMCB) oversees and periodically reviews the processes and practices of risk management in the Bank.
 Credit Risk Management Committee (CRMC), Operational Risk & Business Continuity Management Committee (OR- BCMC) and Market Risk & Asset Liability Management Committee (MR-ALCO) support RMCB to facilitate effective execution of its responsibilities.
-The Information Security Governance Committee (ISGC) supports the Information Technology Strategy Committee of the Board and the Internal Financial Controls Committee (IFCC) supports the Audit Committee of the Board (ACB).
-The Risk Management Department (RMD) through its Credit Risk, Market Risk, Operational Risk, Information Security, Transaction Monitoring and Internal Financial Control Divisions assist the above committees in effectively managing the risks.
+The Information Security Governance Committee (ISGC) supports the Information Technology Strategy Committee of the Board.
+The Risk Management Department (RMD) through its Credit Risk, Market Risk, Operational Risk, Information Security, Transaction Monitoring and Internal Financial Control Divisions assist the various committees in effectively managing the risks.
 The RMD is headed by the Chief Risk Officer (CRO) who reports to the Managing Director & CEO on administrative matters and to the Risk Management Committee of the Board on functional matters.
 The CRO is responsible for formulating and implementing enterprise wide integrated risk management systems for identification and management of risks in the Bank.